cllopes/reactathon/material/1_es6/2_deconstruction/readme.md

 ### Rest

-You can extract some of the array values into variables and use the `rest` operator (denoted by `...`) to hold the remaining elments in the array.
+You can extract some of the array values into variables and use the `rest` operator (denoted by `...`) to hold the remaining elements in the array.

 ```javascript 1.8
 const obj = {first: 'Jane', last: 'Doe'}